krnb/noobsecblog/source/_posts/sqli-0x02.md

 As shown above, we were able to get all the credentials that was present in the operators table.

-This is not the only way to automate this process, and I'd like to encourage you to come up with different ways to do the same.
+This is not the only way to automate this process, and I'd like to encourage you to come up with different ways to do the same as a fun learning exercise.

 The shortcut way to do this would again be using wildcards.
-Since we know that there are test accounts are present in this table to waste our time, we could ask the database to get the count of rows which does not have a username with "test" in it.
+Since we know that there are test accounts present in this table to waste our time, we could ask the database to get the count of rows which does not have a username with "test" in it.

 Query:
 ``` SQL